Posterior Conformal Prediction: Level-adaptive conditional coverage

 In the following experiment, we compare PCP against the isotonic regression-based calibration method \citep{zadrozny2001obtaining} and the SCP method for classification \citep{romano2020classification}.
 Our evaluation is based on the HAM10000 dataset \citep{tschandl2018ham10000}, which consists of 10,015 dermatoscopic images with seven classes of pigmented skin lesions.
 We consider two baseline classifiers: a convolutional neural network (CNN) and logistic regression.
 We split the dataset into three folds: one for training the classifier, another for validation, and the last for testing the methods.

 First, we compare calibration curves of PCP and isotonic regression.
-To construct each curve, we evenly place 50 points within the support of the top-class predictive probability and then calculate the local average accuracy or coverage rate at each point, using the 200 nearest test points.
+To construct each curve, we evenly place 50 points within the support of the top-class predictive probability and then calculate the local average accuracy at each point, using the 200 nearest test points.
 The original CNN model is relatively well-calibrated, since the green curve approximately follows the diagonal line in \Cref{fig:cal1}.
 The logistic regression model is poorly calibrated, as shown by the green curve in \Cref{fig:cal2}.
-We can see from the same figure that our prediction sets always keep the local coverage rate close to the top-class predictive probability $\tilde p(X_{n+1}).$ In contrast, the isotonic regression method fails to calibrate the logistic regression model.
+We can see from the same figure that our prediction sets always keep the local coverage rate close to the top-class predictive probability $\hat p(X_{n+1})$.
+In contrast, the isotonic regression method fails to calibrate the logistic regression model.

-By definition, our guarantee in \eqref{equ:prob_guarantee} is a good approximation of the calibration guarantee in \eqref{equ:cal}, if our prediction set stays close to a singleton.
-This is the case for the CNN model when its top-class predictive probability $\tilde p(X_{n+1})\leq0.9$ in \Cref{fig:cal3}.
-When $\tilde p(X_{n+1})>0.9,$ our method enlarges the prediction set to meet the target coverage rate of $\tilde p(X_{n+1})$. \Cref{fig:cal4} shows that our prediction set is wider for the less-calibrated logistic regression model.
-Nevertheless, it is smaller than the prediction set of SCP when the top-class predictive probability $\tilde p(X_{n+1})\leq 0.9$.
+By definition, our guarantee in \eqref{equ:prob_guarantee} is a good approximation of the calibration guarantee in \eqref{equ:cal}, if our prediction set is most often a singleton.
+This is the case for the CNN model when its top-class predictive probability $\hat p(X_{n+1})\leq0.9$ in \Cref{fig:cal3}.
+When $\hat p(X_{n+1})>0.9$, our method enlarges the prediction set to meet the target coverage rate set to $\hat p(X_{n+1})$. \Cref{fig:cal4} shows that our prediction set is larger for the less-calibrated logistic regression model.
+Nevertheless, it is smaller than the prediction set SCP produces when the top-class predictive probability $\hat p(X_{n+1})\leq 0.9$.